 Multiple states have recognized that all too often parents do not have the ability for a variety of reasons, including a very rigid and short timeline, to get their own lives together enough to meet the requirements for Family Reunification.
-These States often have inadequate budgetary expenditures on concrete services related to things like poverty or substance abuse that are driving up the removals of children from their families.
-Multiple states have established a legal means to either find the parents of children in foster care after a set time period if these children have not been adopted yet and reevaluate the parents circumstances, skills, and ability to provide a safe environment.
-Other states allow the parents themselves to offer evidence for legal petition to revisit whether they are ready to reunify.
-Still other states offer BOTH means to either restore or reinstate parental rights after termination.
-Offering this as another means to permanency when none has been found has succeeded in safely moving children back to their homes, thus interrupting the cycle of hopelessness they might be experiencing in foster care while awaiting “permanency.”
-Providing this as a choice for those cases that would qualify has been successful in multiple states and just makes sense for Texas and any state that hasn’t found the mechanism to try it.
+These States often have inadequate budgetary expenditures on concrete services related to things like poverty or substance abuse that are driving up the removals of children from their families(see True Prevention).
+Multiple states have established a legal means to find the parents of children in foster care after a set time period if these children have not been adopted yet and reevaluate the parents circumstances, skills, and ability to provide a safe environment.
+Other states allow parents to initiate the process by offering evidence for legal petition to revisit whether they are ready to reunify.
+Some states offer BOTH avenues to either restore or reinstate parental rights after termination.
+Permitting this as another means to permanency when none has been found has succeeded in safely moving children back to their homes, thus interrupting the cycle of hopelessness they might be experiencing in foster care while awaiting “permanency.”
+This option just makes sense for Texas and any state that hasn’t found the mechanism to try it.